ircdocs/irc-rfcs/README.md

 Once you have those tools, the `build.sh` script should put the built txt and html files in the `dist/` directory.

-You can also find the occasionally-updated in-progress versions [here](http://danieloaks.net/ircv3-rfc/draft.html).
+You can also find the occasionally-updated in-progress versions here: [HTML](https://rawgit.com/DanielOaks/ircv3-rfc/master/dist/id-oakley-ircv3-latest.html) / [Text](https://rawgit.com/DanielOaks/ircv3-rfc/master/dist/id-oakley-ircv3-latest.html)

 ## Contributing